Ayton returns to pace Suns in 111-107 win over Blazers in OT

 Suns: It was the third meeting with the Blazers this season – the teams split the first two.
 The Suns swept Portland in three meetings last season. … JaVale McGee picked up five fouls and went to the bench in the third quarter.

-Trail Blazers: It was the first of a back-to-back for the Blazers, who host Memphis on Wednesday. … Larry Nance Jr. made his second start after coach Chauncey Billups moved Covington to the bench.
+Trail Blazers: It was the first of a back-to-back for the Blazers, who host Memphis on Wednesday. … Larry Nance Jr. made his second start after Billups moved Covington to the bench. … Portland went 14 of 22 from the free throw line.
+Lillard, Nurkic and Powell all missed key free throws.

 UP NEXT